bernardpeh/practical-symfony-3/manuscript/Chapter_5.md

 vendor/bin/codecept run acceptance
 ```

-We have to also remember to start selenium server before we run the test.
-To make our live easy, let us create a script to automate starting selenium
+We have to also remember to start phantomjs before we run the test.
+To make our live easy, let us create a script to automate starting phantomjs

 ```
--> touch scripts/start_selenium
+-> touch scripts/start_phantomjs
--> chmod u+x start_selenium
+-> chmod u+x scripts/start_phantomjs
 ```

-in start_selenium,
+in start_phantomjs,

 ```
-# scripts/start_selenium
+# symfony/scripts/start_phantomjs

 #!/bin/bash

-java -Dwebdriver.chrome.driver=scripts/chromedriver -jar scripts/selenium-server-standalone-2.53.1.jar
+scripts/phantomjs --webdriver=4444
 ```

 Now test your automation by running

 ```
 # open a new terminal
--> ./scripts/start_selenium
+-> ./scripts/start_phantomjs

 # back in your own terminal
 -> ./scripts/runtest